Healthy Homes Assessment Karamu

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effective on July 1st, 2021?
-The landlords are now required to ensure their Karamu rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rental properties are required to be fully conforming by the 1st July 2024.
+Did you know that the Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords must make sure that their Karamu rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rentals must be fully certified by 1 July 2024.

 The subjects covered in the Healthy Homes Standards are:

-We will evaluate your rental property to check if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
-After the assessment, we’ll advise you or your property manager of any tasks required. needs to be completed and provide a report with all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.
+We will evaluate the rental property you have in order to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessment, we will advise you or your property manager about the tasks which requirements to be done, and offer a report with all the information needed for your tenancy contract’s Healthy Home Statement of Compliance.

-We’re fully independent assessors of rental properties, we are completely qualified to assess each of Healthy Homes and Homefit.
+Our company is fully independent assessors for rental properties, as well as completely qualified for both Healthy Homes and Homefit.

 Call Now 0800 894 138